-The Circus Project’s award-winning outreach programs provide specialized training to homeless and at-risk youth with a therapeutic approach, free of cost, by utilizing the unique appeal of circus arts to impart essential life skills such as self-care, discipline, communication, and accountability.
-We offer multiple outreach programs to address the diverse spectrum of needs and abilities within the population of homeless and at-risk youth, and provide opportunities for continued engagement and advancement within our recreational and pre-professional programs.
+The Circus Project’s award-winning outreach program strives to provide support for people who face financial, cultural, or other barriers to arts participation.
+We offer multiple approaches to address the diverse spectrum of needs and abilities and provide opportunities for continued engagement and advancement within our recreational and pre-professional programs.

 - Boys & Girls Club